hoop33/limo/README.md

 `untag <star> <tag>...` | Untag starred repository `star` using `tag` or leave blank for all tags `update [--service <service>]` | Update `service` or leave blank for all services `version` | Show program version

+## FAQ

+* Why the name "limo"?
+	* If you know anything about Hollywood, you know that limos carry . . . stars.

 ## License